NatronGitHub/Natron/README.md

 - Project format written in XML and easily editable by human.
 - The project saves also the layout of the application.
 - Command line tool for execution of project files.
 The command line version is executable from ssh on a computer without any display.
-- Animation support and possibility to change it with a curve editor
+- Animation support via a curve editor
 - OpenColorIO support via the plug-ins located in  [OpenFX-IO](https://github.com/MrKepzie/openfx-io)
 - OpenImageIO support via the plug-ins located in  [OpenFX-IO](https://github.com/MrKepzie/openfx-io)